illinois-cs241/assignment-docs/savvy_scheduler.md

 ## Testing

 We have provided three interfaces to testing this lab.
-The firse testing interface is __scheduler_test.c__.
+The first testing interface is __scheduler_test.c__.
 This file allows you to directly test the functions you've implemented in libscheduler.c.
-We reccomend using this one, and have already populated it with a few test cases of our own!
+We recommend using this one, and have already populated it with a few test cases of our own!
 This is how the autograder will be testing your code.
 There are 10 tests that we have provided you.
 You can run each test with the following:

 ```bash
 ./scheduler_test [test_no]